TREASURIES-Investors clamour for long bonds for quarter-end

 NEW YORK, Sept 30 U.S. Treasuries prices rose on Friday as fears over the global economy sent stocks lower and increased demand for low-risk debt, while long bonds also benefited from demand to rebalance positions for quarter-end.

-Thirty-year bonds gained the most as investors sought out longer maturities as they rebalanced holdings to match their benchmarks.
+Long-dated Treasuries are on track for their best quarterly performance since 2008 as fears over Europe, a global economic slowdown and the announcement of a new bond purchase program by the Federal Reserve sent investors scrambling for U.S. debt.

-Long-dated Treasuries are on track for their best quarterly performance since 2008 as fears over Europe, a global economic slowdown and the Federal Reserve's announcement of a new bond purchase program sent investors scrambling for U.S. debt.
+Thirty-year bonds gained the most on Friday as investors sought out longer-maturities as they rebalanced holdings to match their benchmarks.

 The bonds also rose as investors waited on details from the Fed over how it will implement its latest round of purchases, dubbed "Operation Twist" in which the U.S. central bank will purchase the majority of net long bond issuance.